ArjitaSahu123/Spacepidia/README.md

 __Contact__

-For inquiries or feedback about Spacepidia, please contact Ahamad ALi at 2k22.cse.2213393@gmail.com
+For inquiries or feedback about Spacepidia, please contact Arjita Sahu at 2k22.cse.2213081@gmail.com